eDonec/boilerplate/README.md

 ### :bangbang: Prerequisites

-This project uses Yarn as package manager
+This project uses Yarn as package manager and docker for development.

 ```bash
 npm install --global yarn